How To: TEST THRESHOLD POWER (FTP)

 Although FTP is defined as the amount of work that can be sustained for about an hour, there is some reprieve.
-Rather than asking athletes to attempt a one hour maximal effort to determineThreshold Power, I prescribe the method that Hunter Allen, co-author with Dr. Coggan of Training and Racing with a Power Meter, has developed.
+Rather than asking athletes to attempt a one-hour maximal effort to determine Threshold Power, the most frequently used protocol as developed by Hunter Allen, co-author with Dr. Coggan of Training and Racing with a Power Meter, is significantly shorter.
 The protocol itself is actually quite simple: after a substantial warmup, start a lap on your head unit, and smash it for 20 minutes, as hard as you can.
-The average power recorded for the 20 minute test is multiplied by .95 to estimate what your “hour of power” (or Threshold Power) would be.
+The average power recorded for the 20-minute test is multiplied by .95 to estimate what your “hour of power” (or Threshold Power) would be.
 Remember, the amount of power one can average for longer durations is going to be less than for shorter durations and for the majority of the population, reducing the “20-minute best” by 5% serves as an excellent approximation of what could be accomplished for an hour.
 This workout, the “FTP Test” protocol comes pre-loaded in the “preset” folder on the Stages Dash.
 Below is an image of an example of a possible screen configuration on the Stages Dash, with the test protocol loaded across the bottom.

-“Smashing it” for 20 minutes might sound pretty straightforward but, to get the most out of test, some smart pacing will be required.
-When prescribing anThreshold Power test to my athletes, I encourage them to break the test down into smaller, more manageable chunks, like four-five minute efforts.
+“Smashing it” for 20 minutes might sound pretty straightforward but, to get the most out of your test, some intelligent pacing will be required.
+When prescribing a Threshold Power test to my athletes, I encourage them to break the test down into smaller, more manageable chunks, e.g., four five-minute efforts.
 For each five-minute time period, have a soft goal for average wattage.
 Trying to increase the average power for each five-minute segment (compared to the segment prior) will go a long way to helping you achieve proper pacing.
-As you get to the end of each five-minute portion, take an assessment based on your rate of perceived effort (RPE) and ask yourself, “Can I keep up this intensity?
+As you get to the end of each five-minute portion, make an assessment based on your rate of perceived effort (RPE) and ask yourself, “Can I keep up this intensity?
 Can I increase the intensity for the next five minutes and the remainder of the test?
 Should I back off or maintain intensity for the next five minutes?”
 When it comes to the last few minutes, you should be at full effort, eking out every last bit of energy to assure that you have averaged the highest power possible.
 I refer to the wattage goal as “soft” because no matter what the goal power might be, you are going to be limited by your feeling on a given day.
 You might be able to do more work than you anticipate and you might not be having the absolute best day and will potentially fall short of your expected power output.
 Don’t let expectations get in the way of having your best test.
-Remember, the goal of testing isn’t to meet a particular number but rather, to measure your best performance you can do on a given day.
+Remember, the goal of testing isn’t to meet a particular number but rather, to measure the best performance you can do on a given day.
 Being in tune with your RPE is critical.

-With your new Threshold Power number in hand (best 20 minute power x .95), you can create training zones.
+With your new Threshold Power number in hand (best 20-minute power x .95), you can create training zones.
 With some simple calculations, you will be able to determine your training zones based on Allen and Coggan’s chart below.